Other Exercises

 And I'm on my way

-And I the way you me feel, it's real
+And I the way you make me feel, it's real

 Over the castle on the hill

-And tasted the perfume of the mountain grass as I down
+And the sweet perfume of the mountain grass as I rolled down

 I found my heart and broke it here